rogerlew/sdt-metrics/sdt_metrics/doc/loglinear_bppd_analysis.rst

 Abstract
 --------

-B''D is generally acknowledgeed as being the most preferred and robust nonparametric measure of decision bias.
+B''D is generally acknowledged as being the preferred and robust nonparametric measure of decision bias.
 Despite its popularity, B''D has an Achilles' heel with boundary cases where it loses sensitivity.
 Applying a loglinear transform to B''D fixes the boundary cases and is